Is it a Brain Injury?

 This is much, much more common than most people realize.

-Instead of thinking a little flub now and then mean you have a brain injury, we need to raise awareness of how brain injury happens and how the impairments can affect your whole life.
+Instead of thinking a little flub now and then means you have a brain injury, we need to raise awareness of how brain injury happens and how the impairments can affect your whole life.

 It is never too late to recognize these things and learn strategies to get more organized or compensate for poor attention.
 You don’t have to wave a Brain Injury Pride flag and go to support group meetings every week.
 But you can understand that these changes that won’t go away might be part of a real injury to your brain.
 And there are a lot of us out here ready and willing to lend some kind support.